© Bank of America Corporation. All rights reserved.

 While there’s no recipe for raising a happy and well-adjusted child, when it comes to money, a handful of key principles and innovative approaches can help.

 For some parents, the answer is to provide only limited financial resources—not as an act of stinginess, but to bestow on their children the freedom to experience what for the parents has been one of life’s most fulfilling experiences: achievement.
-Allred worked with one couple who had spent years building a family business from scratch.
+Galinskaya worked with one couple who had spent years building a family business from scratch.
 Eventually, they sold the company for a profit that could have enabled their children and grandchildren to live in comfort for the rest of their lives.
 As the couple began thinking about their estate, they pondered what values they most wanted to pass along.
-“Looking back over their lives, they realized that what had made them happiest was creating something together and overcoming challenges to eventually realize success,” Allred says.
+“Looking back over their lives, they realized that what had made them happiest was creating something together and overcoming challenges to eventually realize success,” Galinskaya says.
 They believed that those early struggles had contributed to their building self-confidence, character and an enhanced sense of self-worth.
 “They were concerned that leaving too much money to their children and grandchildren would rob them of that experience.”

 The parents decided to pay for some essentials: education, health care, even help with a first home.
 But they decided to leave the rest of their money to charities.
 Although the gifts offered a valuable head start in life, attaining financial comfort and security was something the rising generation would have to achieve for themselves.